avinashkranjan/Amazing-Python-Scripts/WhatsApp_DP_download/readme.md

 ### About this feature:

 This is purely a python script to the get profile photos rather download profile photos of all the contacts in our whatsapp contact list.
-- Here we use logger
-- Target the contacts
-- Then, use url of the photos to download the photos.

 ### This, is a gist of this project..!!